zmijewskik/warframe-lich-simulator/README.md

 Runs the app in the development mode.
 Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### npm run build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of your site to the `docs/` folder.
-Your app is ready to be deployed!